 Although they have similar-sounding names, polyethylene glycol and ethylene glycol are very different compounds.
-In controlled amounts, polyethylene glycol can be ingested.
-Ethylene glycol, by contrast, is very toxic.
-Polyethylene glycol is often found in medicines such as laxatives.
-Ethylene glycol is best known for its use in antifreeze and deicer solutions.
+In controlled amounts, polyethylene glycol is not harmful if ingested and is an ingredient in laxative medications.
+Ethylene glycol, by contrast, is very toxic and is best known for its use in antifreeze and deicer solutions.

 Polyethylene Glycol Characteristics

 Polyethylene glycol is a polyether compound, meaning that it consists of multiple ether groups.
 Depending on its molecular weight, polyethylene glycol may have different appearances.
 Below a molecular weight of 700, it is an opaque liquid.
 At molecular weights between 700 and 900, polyethylene glycol is a semisolid.
 Over a molecular weight of 900, it can be a white waxy solid, flakes or a powder.
-Polyethylene glycol is used in a large range of chemical, biological, commercial, industrial, and medical applications.
+Polyethylene glycol appears in a large range of chemical, biological, commercial, industrial and medical applications.

 Polyethylene Glycol Uses

-The most common medical use of polyethylene glycol is as a laxative.
-Over-the-counter polyethylene glycol is typically known as MiraLAX.
-A more intense version of the same application is also used to create solutions for colonoscopy and barium-enema preparations.
+The most common medical use of polyethylene glycol is as a laxative, usually called MiraLAX in over-the-counter preparations.
+A more intense version of the same laxative plays a role in colonoscopy and barium-enema solutions.
 When combined with electrolytes to prevent dehydration, polyethylene glycol causes a watery diarrhea that clears out the colon, allowing doctors to get a clear view of the organ.

 Ethylene Glycol Characteristics

 Ethylene glycol is a toxic organic compound.
-At room temperature, it is in a liquid state.
+At room temperature, it appears in a liquid state.
 It is odorless and colorless and has a sweet taste.
-Even small amounts of this compound can be harmful.
-Ingestion of just 4 fluid ounces can be enough to kill a grown man.
-Ingesting this compound can lead to shock or even death.
+Even small amounts of this compound are harmful if ingested and may lead to shock or even death.
+Consuming just 4 fluid ounces is enough to cause fatality in a large adult.

 Ethylene Glycol Uses

-Ethylene glycol is found in many common household items, such as laundry and dishwasher detergents, cosmetics and paints.
-Ethylene glycol is also used as an antifreeze and a hydraulic brake-fluid additive in automobiles.
-In addition, it's used as a deicing agent for runways and planes.
-The use of this compound as a deicer and antifreeze agent leads to concerns of environmental contamination because of improper disposal and incidental runoff.
+Ethylene glycol appears in many common household items, such as laundry detergent, dishwasher detergent, cosmetics and paint.
+Ethylene glycol also serves as an antifreeze and a hydraulic brake fluid additive for automobiles.
+In addition, it sometimes functions as a deicing agent for runways and planes.
+The use of this compound as a deicer and antifreeze agent leads to concerns of environmental contamination due to improper disposal and incidental runoff.